 Stay at home if you have symptoms

-If you have symptoms of Covid-19, you must stay at home and get tested.
+If you have any symptoms of Covid-19, you must stay at home.

-- Read more about what to do if you or someone in your household has symptoms or has become infected with Covid-19 here.
+- Read more about what to do if you develop symptoms of Covid-19 here.

 - Always keep your distance from other people.
 This applies both indoors and outdoors.

 - Avoid places such as shops, shopping centres and public transport if they are crowded.